kubernetes-sigs/apisnoop/dev/e2e-audit-correlate/README.md

 ## Assumptions

+Some assumptions were made to reduce the complexity of the problem.
+These are:

 - The latency between kubetest writing to stdout and my program reading and detecting a new test is negligible.
 I measured 300us using the `simulate-e2e.py` script.
 - The audit logs are timestamped when the request is received on the Kubernetes end.
 - The time between the K8s master and where the e2e tests are being run is synchronised.
 - The mark `--------------` denotes a new test being run in the e2e output and this mark is found nowhere else in the e2e logs.

+## Alternative Approaches

+Here are some other approaches that were discussed:

+- Adding timestamp "marks" to the audit logs by calling a (non-existent) endpoint with identifiable URL or parameter.
+Even if the endpoint doesnt exist, it will still show up in the audit logs timestamped.
+  - /apisnoop-mark?test=e2e/pods.go:723&message="should do something"
+- Editing kubernetes and kubetest to pass the test information in as a "User-agent" header (or custom HTTP headers)